cpetry/pynances/README.md

 # Pynances
-Python library to read in csv files and print out some graphs.
+Python library to read in bank account csv files and print out some financial graphs.

 - Currently only usable inside python notebooks (jupyter).
 - Categories can be defined by the user himself.